Home

 How-To Guides11 min read

-By WhatIsMyLocation TeamยทUpdated April 7, 2026
+By WhatIsMyLocation TeamยทUpdated July 2, 2026

-Your router is the single gateway between every device in your home and the entire internet.
-A laptop, a phone, a smart TV, a security camera โ€” they all trust it completely.
-Yet most routers sit for years running the same insecure factory defaults they shipped with, and most users never open the admin panel after setup.
+Your router is the single gateway between every device in your home and the internet.
+Every laptop, phone, smart TV, and security camera trusts it completely.
+Yet most routers sit for years on the same insecure factory settings they shipped with.

 How to Access Your Router Admin Panel

-1. Open a browser and navigate to your router's IP address โ€” usually 192.168.1.1 or 192.168.0.1
+1. Open a browser and go to your router's IP address, usually 192.168.1.1 or 192.168.0.1

-2. If the label credentials don't work, try admin / admin or admin / password โ€” common factory defaults
+2. If the label credentials don't work, try admin / admin or admin / password, which are common factory defaults

 The 10-Step Security Checklist